justinw323/contact-resistance/README.md

 1. Click the green "Code" button, click "Download ZIP"
 2. Unzip the files and move to your choice of location
+3. Ensure that the computer has LabJack software installed
+   1. Installer can be found at https://labjack.com/support/software/installers
+   2. Follow the onscreen instructions to install LabJack software

 From a terminal:
 1. Navigate to the folder containing the .spec file (label_maker.spec or label_maker_fast.spec)